sonic-net/SONiC/doc/sonic-application-extention/sonic-application-extention-hld.md

 ### Built-In SONiC Packages

-Every SONiC Docker image can be converted to be a SONiC Package, although a subset of SONiC Dockers will be converted to be a SONiC Package at first phase.
+Every SONiC Docker image can be a SONiC Package, although a subset of SONiC Dockers will be made with format of SONiC Package at first phase.
-These are Dockers for which it might be comlicated to separate the OS part from the Docker image itself.
-Those Docker images are considered to be built-in.
+These are Dockers for which it might be complicated to separate the OS part from the Docker image itself.
+Those Docker images are considered as built-in Docker images.
-Built-in packages cannot be removed and upgraded as SONiC Packages and the infrastructure will mark with a built-in flag.
+Built-in packages **cannot** be *removed* and *upgraded* as SONiC Packages and the infrastructure will mark them with a special built-in flag.

-This will allow for a smooth transition of SONiC Docker images into SONiC packages by marking all of the existing Docker images as build-in and then removing this flag for images that become a SONiC packages.
+This will allow for a smooth transition of SONiC Docker images into SONiC Packages by marking all of the existing Docker images as build-in and then removing this flag for images that become a SONiC Packages.

-The following list enumerates built-in Docker containers, that cannot be converted to SONiC Package as part of phase 1:
+The following list enumerates some built-in Docker containers, that cannot become SONiC Package at current stage:
 - database
 - syncd
 - swss